graasp/docs/docs/developer/references/workers.md

 To prevent such issues, these heavy processes are offloaded to background workers through a job queueing system.
 The current offloaded jobs are:

-- Redindex meilisearch (every week at 3AM)
+- Re-index meilisearch (every week at 3AM)
 - Export a folder as raw content
 - Export a folder as a graasp archive (TODO)
 - Export actions of an item (TODO)